In this article

 Alcohol takes approximately 5 minutes to reach the brain, although the beverage’s effects occur around 10 minutes.

 When your BAC increases, alcohol begins to affect the brain and nervous system.
-This means you can experience changes in judgement and decision-making capabilities and become more uninhibited.
+This means you can experience changes in judgment and decision-making capabilities and become more uninhibited.

 This list describes more effects caused by alcohol on the brain and nervous system.
 As you’ll see, alcohol’s effects can range from mild to moderate, depending on how much and how quickly you drink: